Regularity of limit sets of Anosov representations: Necessary conditions for differentiability of -dimensional -controlled subsets

-is a pair of smooth, dynamics preserving, $\rho$-equivariant, transverse maps.
-Thus, one deduces from \eqref{eq:eigenvalues_std_repn} that $\rho$ is $1$-Anosov, but it is not $2$-Anosov because for any $\gamma \in \Gamma$.
-However, since $\Psi_{d+2,1}$ is a smooth map, the $1$-limit set of $\rho$ is a $1$-dimensional, $C^{\infty}$-submanifold of $\Pb(\Rb^{2d+2})$.
-This shows that the conclusion of Theorem \ref{thm:nec_surface_body} does not hold if we do not assume the irreducibility hypothesis of Theorem \ref{thm:nec_surface_body}. \end{example}
+By the discussion above and \eqref{eq:eigenvalues_std_repn}, this is a pair of smooth, dynamics preserving, $\rho$-equivariant, transverse maps.
+Thus, one deduces from \eqref{eq:eigenvalues_std_repn} that $\rho$ is $P_1$-Anosov, but it is not $P_2$-Anosov because

+for any $\gamma \in \Gamma$.
+However, since $\Psi_{d+2,1}$ is a smooth map, the $P_1$-limit set of $\rho$ is a $1$-dimensional, $C^{\infty}$-submanifold of $\Pb(\Rb^{2d+2})$.
+This shows that the conclusion of Theorem \ref{thm:nec_surface_body} does not necessarily hold if we do not assume the irreducibility hypothesis of Theorem \ref{thm:nec_surface_body}. \end{example}